 If you’re like Emily and find that your interest in ensuring students feel emotionally supported and validated drives your service, you may want to consider pursuing a career in counseling or psychology.
-City Year has more 20 University Partnerships that offer alumni scholarships for graduate level programs in the mental health field.
+City Year has more than 20 University Partnerships that offer alums scholarships for graduate-level programs in the mental health field.
 Here’s a look at four of those partnerships:

 Pepperdine University | Graduate School of Education & Psychology

 Located in Los Angeles, Pepperdine University’s Graduate School of Education & Psychology provides innovative academic programs dedicated to building scholar-practitioners through hands-on learning.
-The school offers a range of options in the field of psychology including Clinical and Behavioral graduate programs–including one that emphasizes work in the Latinx community.
-Every year, the university awards one City Year alum with $10,000 scholarship which is eligible for renewal during the second year of the program.
+The school offers a range of options in the field of psychology including clinical and behavioral graduate programs–including one that emphasizes work in the Latinx community.
+Every year, the university awards all admitted City Year alums with a 10% scholarship, which is eligible for renewal during the second year of the program.

 Columbia University | Teachers College

 Teachers College, Columbia University is the oldest and largest graduate school of education in the United States.
-Located in New York City, the school embraces a leadership role in preparing educators who not only serve students directly but coordinate the educational, psychological, behavioral, technological, and health initiatives to remove barriers to learning at all ages.
-Teachers College offers a 25% annual tuition scholarship to a qualifying and newly admitted City Year alum toward a wide variety of programs ranging from School Psychology to Developmental Psychology.
+Located in New York City, the school embraces a leadership role in preparing educators who not only serve students directly but coordinate the educational, psychological, behavioral, technological and health initiatives to remove barriers to learning at all ages.
+Teachers College offers a 25% annual tuition scholarship to a qualifying and newly admitted City Year alum toward a wide variety of master’s degree programs ranging from school psychology to nutrition to education policy.

-Antioch University New England (AUNE), located in Keene, NH is one of five Antioch campuses that seeks to advance social, economic, and environmental justice.
-Antioch offers different master’s degree programs in psychology such as clinical mental health counseling and dance/movement therapy as well as doctoral programs in Clinical Psychology and Marriage and Family Therapy.
-Each year, the university awards two City Year alumni with a 25% tuition discount.
+Antioch University New England, located in Keene, New Hampshire is one of five Antioch campuses that seeks to advance social, economic and environmental justice.
+Antioch offers different master’s degree programs in psychology such as clinical mental health counseling and dance/movement therapy as well as doctoral programs in clinical psychology and marriage and family therapy.
+Each year, the university awards up to two City Year alums with a 25% tuition discount.

 Stetson University | Graduate Programs

 Stetson University has been an institution of higher education serving Central Florida for over 120 years.
-Stetson’s Clinical Mental Health Counseling graduate program is designed to train individuals who aspire to be outstanding leaders in the clinical mental health counseling field in a variety of clinical and educational settings.
-Each year, the university offers up to 10 City Year alumni with 40% tuition scholarships that are flexibly awarded between undergraduate and graduate programs including the Counselor Education program.
+Stetson’s clinical mental health counseling graduate program is designed to train individuals who aspire to be outstanding leaders in the clinical mental health counseling field in a variety of clinical and educational settings.
+Each year, the university offers up to 10 City Year alums a minimum of 40% tuition scholarships that are flexibly awarded between undergraduate and graduate programs, including the counselor education program.